 When I’m traveling, I’m taking and editing a lot of photos on the go, especially when I don’t have my computer handy.
 One of my favorite editing apps is Snapseed.
 It’s a robust app with a lot of different editing tools to choose from, but there are three specific tools that I use in the app all the time.

-It’s also a great app if you’re not such a planner (very unlike me!) and you’re just traveling from city-to-city on a whim.
-If you’re cool with that style, I’d also think that this app would be super helpful to find a nice place to stay while you’re in town.
+It’s also a great app if you’re not such a planner (very unlike me!) and you’re just traveling from city to city on a whim.
+If you’re cool with that style, I also think that this app would be super helpful to find a nice place to stay while you’re in town.

 Mostly, this is just a home away from home comfort.
-In most cases, it can be a challenge to try to navigate a new countries TV channels, or rather, to constantly having to read subtitles to follow along.
-So, instead, at night I’ll connect to the Wifi and hop on to Netflix (on my computer) to watch a show before bed.
+In most cases, it can be a challenge to try to navigate a new country’s TV channels, or rather, to constantly have to read subtitles to follow along.
+So, instead, at night I’ll connect to the Wi-Fi and hop on to Netflix (on my computer) to watch a show before bed.
 And one of my new favorite features is that you can now download most TV Shows and Movies to the Netflix app, where you can watch on a long flight in offline mode.
 Score!

 Looking for more info on how to plan your travels?
 Subscribe to my email list today and you’ll get my FREE guide that includes tips and tricks for finding unique places to visit while traveling.